cristicmf/dao/docs/Tutorials.md

 This tutorial builds on the basic tutorial, where we created and deployed a subcurrency using the DAO framework.
 We are now going to add a user management system that will work together with the currency.
 Users will no longer be able to just get and transfer money around, but will have to be identified first.

-There are two ways to go about this; one is to add a set of administrators that will vet users off-chain before they are added to the system.
+There are two ways to go about this; one is to add a set of administrators that will vet users off-chain before they add them to the system.
 It could also be made so that users can register themselves automatically.
-We will start with the automatic approach.

-The way this will work together with the subcurrency contract is that users must be registered in order to send or receive coins.
-Let's start by adding the user manager database.
-It allows people to register their account and add a nickname.
+We will start with the automatic approach, and add a simple user manager that lets people register their account along with a (unique) nickname.

 ```
 contract UserDb is Database, Errors {